-On this episode of Drugwatch Radio, hip implant lawyer G. Sean Jez of Fleming, Nolen and Jez joined me by telephone from his office in Houston.
+On this episode of Drugwatch Podcast, hip implant lawyer G. Sean Jez of Fleming, Nolen and Jez joined me by telephone from his office in Houston.
 Jez earned his law degree from the University of Houston Law Center in 1996 and spent many years representing consumers.

 Currently, Jez is handling cases involving defective metal-on-metal hip implants.
 He talked to me about health complications and lawsuits against the manufacturers of these implants.

 According to Jez, metal-on-metal implants – those that have a metal cup and ball – have a higher failure rate than implants made of plastic or ceramic and metal.
 People with these implants may suffer complications when the metal ball rubs against the metal cup or shell, both made from chromium and cobalt.

 These problems can range from severe pain to bone and tissue death.

 “Chromium and cobalt that sheds from the implant becomes lodged in the surrounding tissue, and over time that can get worse and worse.
 There’s a whole host of problems that can happen,” Jez said.
 “You can have localized tissue damage where the tissue becomes gray and damaged, it can die – become necrotic – it can get into the bone and cause that to die at some point.”